IBAMR/IBAMR/doc/cmake.md

 - PETSc, and
 - SAMRAI.

+Of these, Boost, Eigen3, and muParser are also bundled with IBAMR and IBAMR will build its own copies of those libraries if it cannot find working externally available versions.

 The CMake build system will attempt to find these with default search paths and also in the directory provided by `PKG_ROOT` (i.e., for Boost, the build system will search in `BOOST_ROOT`).